Jesus' Parables for Disciples

 Exiles.
 "Strangers" (NIV, KJV) or "exiles" (NRSV) is the Greek adjective parepidēmos, "pertaining to staying for a while in a strange or foreign place, sojourning, residing temporarily."
 In the New Testament, it is used of Christians as a noun, "stranger, sojourner, resident alien" (also 1 Peter 2:11; Hebrews 13:13).
 Some closely related Greek words are used to describe "civil servants who distinguish themselves for exemplary conduct while on international duty" "Scattered" (NIV, KJV) or "the Dispersion" (NRSV; Greek diaspora) is used figuratively of Christians who live in dispersion in the world, far from their heavenly home (also at James 1:1).

-identifies more with his present homeland than his heavenly one?
-Have you
+Christian who identifies more with his present homeland than his heavenly one?

-ever caught yourself doing this?
-What has to happen to get our spiritual
+Have you ever caught yourself doing this?
+What has to happen to get our

 "Pontus, Galatia, Cappadocia, Asia and Bithynia" refer to various regions in Asia Minor, modern-day Turkey, perhaps the north two-thirds are referred to.
 This is an area that Paul had evangelized in several of his missionary journeys.